 In 1990 the Association contributed to the establishment of the Poole Grammar School Trust Fund, thus helping to maximise the value of any funds held by the school through its acquiring charitable status.
 All new members to the Association can pay their subscription into the Trust Fund and, if a taxpayer, make a Gift Aid Declaration which means that the Association can claim back a further 20% from HMRC.

-In more recent years the Association has held an “Old Boys Day” in July when former pupils are invited back for lunch and a look around the school.
+In more recent years the Association has held an “Old Boys Day” each year.
+This provides an opportunity for former pupils to come back to the school, have lunch and look around the present school buildings as well as meet some of the present pupils and see some of the present activities on offer to them.
+There are often opportunities to visit classes whenever possible.
 Since 2012 there have been a number of significant improvements at the school, including the Ashley Thorne Building.
 More recent developments have reflected the fact that the school once again admits pupils at Year 7, following transfer from their primary school.

 Nigel Paton, Secretary